amoiiir/Group-4---IIUM-Transporter/README.md

 ### 4.5 Parcel Delivery
 1) Features and functionality:
-      1. enterDetails (Student) - Student enter their tracking number parcel in the parcel delivery form
+      1. Enter parcel Details (Student) - Student enter their tracking number parcel in the parcel delivery form
-      2. requestRunner (Student) - User can see their order status.
+      2. Student request for runner (Student) - User can see their order status.
 If their parcel arrived, they can choose to request for a runner.
-      3. acceptRequest (Runner) - Runner can accept any order comming from student
+      3. Accept request from student (Runner) - Runner can accept any order comming from student

-2) Views: (KIV)
+2) Views:
       1. enterDetails.blade.php
       2. layouts
-            * master.blade.php (?) - tak sure
+            * master.blade.php
       3. requestRunner.blade.php -

 3) Controllers: